FREE DOWNLOAD

 No matter how well you communicate or how strong your team is, conflict is inevitable.
 When there’s a disagreement between team members or a tough decision to be made, as a leader, you’ll need to handle conflict with calm and confidence.

-The best leaders don’t shy away from conflict—they address it head-on.
-The goal isn’t to avoid difficult conversations, but to manage them in a way that encourages problem-solving and maintains the cohesion of the team.
-When issues arise, stay calm, listen to both sides, and focus on a solution that’s fair and in the best interest of the team.
+We have to manage it in a way that encourages problem-solving and maintains the cohesion of the team.
+When issues arise, stay calm, listen to both sides, and focus on a solution that’s fair and in the best interest of the team (not you, not him, not her).

 Conflict resolution also ties into your ability to remain adaptable.
-Sometimes, solutions require you to adjust your expectations or take a different approach than you originally planned.
-Your ability to do this without losing sight of your long-term goals is what separates good leaders from great ones.
+Solutions require you to adjust your expectations or take a different approach than you originally planned.
+Your ability to do this without losing sight of your long-term goals is what separates the good leaders in our industry from great ones.

 4. Keep Building Trust with Your Team

 Trust is the foundation of any successful team.
 And while you’ve probably worked hard to build trust with your employees, the reality is that trust is something you need to earn every single day.
-When you lead with integrity, make decisions that prioritize your team’s well-being and follow through on your promises.
+When you lead with integrity, make decisions that prioritize your team’s well-being and follow through on your promises made to them.

 It’s also important to acknowledge and celebrate your team’s achievements.
 Acknowledge their hard work and let them know you see their contributions.
 Recognize their individual accomplishments and celebrate team milestones.
-Taking the time to show appreciation can help maintain a high level of morale.
+Taking the time to show appreciation can help maintain a high level of morale and that is essential to retention.

 Leverage Your Leadership for Continued Growth

-As a leader in the elevator industry, it’s not just about getting through today’s challenges—it’s about evolving to meet tomorrows.
+As a leader, we always need to be thinking long-term.
+It's not about right now but about what's to come.
 The more you invest in your leadership development, the more you’ll see the positive impact it has on your team, your business, and your own personal growth.

 Here’s my 3 takeaways for your continued success as a leader in the elevator industry:

-Tune in to the latest episode of The Elevator Entrepreneur to hear more about mine and Adam Thomas’s personal leadership experiences.
+Tune into this episode of The Elevator Entrepreneur to hear more about mine and Adam Thomas’s personal leadership experiences.

 As always, stay safe out there, and I will continue to empower my fellow elevator entrepreneurs.